linusjf/RIAY/HOWTO.md

 ```
 This will execute the commands in the `commands.txt` file.

 Commands are executed in sequence as placed in the file `commands.txt`.
-If any command fails, the program exits and the subsequent commands (if any) are not completed.
+If any command fails, the program outputs an error message for that command and the subsequent commands (if any) are executed.

 4. Sample commands.txt
 ```